 The initial members of the ToCH are representatives from:

 Richmond Social Services

-Hounslow and Richmond Community Health care trust (HRCH)
+Hounslow and Richmond Community Healthcare NHS Trust (HRCH)

 Your Healthcare – Integrated Recovery/Home First Team.